Health Plan Rates

 You are responsible for making sure your paycheck is enough to cover your premium cost for the plan and coverage level you choose.
 You can view your appointment information, including your per pay period gross amount, on Employee Self-Service > Employment Information > View Appointment in Wolverine Access.

 "MHealthy Programs" and "MHealthy Rewards" on Your Paycheck

 The line items "MHealthy Programs" and "MHealthy Rewards" listed under the EMPLOYER PAID BENEFITS section on your paycheck are amounts contributed by the university each pay period to provide programs and incentives geared toward helping faculty and staff improve their health and wellness.
 They are not deductions from your pay.
 Learn more about MHealthy program and services available to faculty and staff.

 How Is My Rate Determined?

 Salary Band Ranges

 U-M uses three salary bands to determine the university contribution toward health coverage premiums.
-The bands may be adjusted each year as salaries change; view the 2018 salary band information or view the 2019 salary band information for health plan coverage effective January 1, 2019.
+The bands may be adjusted each year as salaries change; view the 2019 salary band information for health plan coverage effective January 1, 2019.
 The ranges are based on U-M salaries as of January 1, or the date a person becomes eligible for salary-banded rates, whichever is later.